“Is it legal to link to unauthorized copyrighted material?” It’s a question we hear often. Below, we’ll get to some answers.

-An important lawsuit dealing with inline linking is the 2007 suit, Perfect 10, Inc. v.
-Google, Inc. In 2001, men’s magazine Perfect 10 (P10) began sending desist notices to search giant Google, on the grounds that Google’s image indexing technology violated their copyrights.
-P10 also objected to Google’s automatic thumbnails of P10’s images to facilitate users’ search process.
+Perfect 10, Inc. v.
+Google, Inc. is a seminal linking lawsuit.
+In 2001, men’s magazine Perfect 10 (P10) began sending desist notices to Google, on the grounds that Google’s image indexing technology violated copyrights.
+P10 also objected to the search engine’s use of thumbnails to enhance the search process.

-In 2004, P10 followed up with a lawsuit claiming a variety of copyright and trademark infringement claims, and filed an injunction to get Google to stop linking to its images.
-In an initial ruling in 2006, the central court of the Central District of California asserted that while the thumbnails might be considered an infringement, Google’s links to the materials were not.
-The Court did not order Google to take the thumbnails down.
+In 2004, P10 filed an intellectual property lawsuit; the company also sought an injunction that compelled Google to stop linking to P10’s images.
+In an initial ruling, a California court asserted that though the thumbnails might be considered infringement, Google’s links to the materials were not.
+The Court did not order Google to take down the thumbnails.

-A year later, the U.S. Court of Appeals for the Ninth Circuit based in San Francisco somewhat apologetically upheld the injunction against Google’s use of thumbnails:
+A year later, the U.S. Court of Appeals for the Ninth Circuit based in San Francisco apologetically reasoned:

 “Although the Court is reluctant to issue a ruling that might impede the advance of internet technology, and although it is appropriate for courts to consider the immense value to the public of such technologies, existing judicial precedents do not allow such considerations to trump a reasoned analysis of the four fair use factors.”

-Other courts have found similarly, and it seems unlikely that embedding media in your website will expose you to legal liability…with a few exceptions (keep reading).
+Other courts have found similarly, and it seems unlikely that embedding media will expose you legally…with a few exceptions (keep reading).

-Framing is a practice that uses HTML to subdivide webpages that showcase various types of content from other sites.
+Framing is a practice that uses HTML to showcase content from other sites.

 Washington Post v TotalNews

-In the late 1990s, a company called TotalNews created a portal that instead of merely linking to headlines — á la the Drudge Report — framed links to the homepages of the Washington Post, CNN, CBS, NPR among others, displaying TotalNews advertising around the margins of the news content.
+In the late 1990s, a company called TotalNews created a portal that didn’t just link to headlines — á la the Drudge Report — but instead frame-displayed the entire homepages of highly trafficked online media outlets, like the Washington Post, CNN, CBS, NPR, and others.
+Advertising, which benefited TotalNews, clung to margins around the content.

-The Washington Post was but one of several news organizations that sued TotalNews.
+The Washington Post and several other outlets sued TotalNews.
 “At the heart of Defendants’ wrongful conduct is a practice known as ‘framing’ that causes Plaintiffs’ websites to appear not in the form that Plaintiffs intended, but in an altered form designed by Defendants for their own economic advantage,” the complaint avowed.

 The suits were settled out of court, and, to this day, no court has ever issued a decision on the legal use of frames.

-It seems likely any court would view the potential copyright issues raised by the use of frames the same way it would view inline linking, since the issues raised are essentially the same.
-Framing might be viewed as more problematic when it comes to trademark infringement, though, since a viewer could easily come away with the impression that all the material on the framing website belongs to the website creator.
+Framing might be viewed more problematically when it comes to trademark infringement, since viewers could easily come away with the impression that all the material on the framing website belongs to the website creator.

 Contributory Copyright Infringement

-Suppose you run across a website where someone has uploaded his most recent iPod playlist, complete with mp3s.
+You run across a Web page where someone has uploaded an iPod playlist, complete with mp3s.
 “Wow,” you think, “some great music here!”

-Can you run into legal difficulties for sharing it with your friends via an online link?
+Question: Can you run into legal difficulties by sharing the treasure link with friends?

-Yes, you can if the person with the online playlist is hosting those copyrighted mp3s illegally.
+Answer: Yes, if the person with the online playlist is hosting those mp3s illegally.

-The 1998 Digital Millennium Copyright Act (DMCA) explicitly extended copyright protection laws to the once wide open frontiers of cyberspace.
-But the law’s main purpose is not to lock up bad guy copyright infringers, but rather to remove offending content from public display.
-The liability of websites posting infringing content is actually intentionally limited under the terms of the law, since tracking down the offenders is often a time consuming process.
+The 1998 Digital Millennium Copyright Act (DMCA) explicitly extended copyright protection laws to cyberspace.
+But the law’s main purpose isn’t to lock up copyright infringers, but rather to remove offending content from public display.
+Website liability is intentionally limited under the terms of the law, since tracking down offenders is often a time consuming process.

-The DMCA also offers you an out: if you did not know that the website to which you linked was hosting infringing content, and you remove your link promptly upon receipt of a DMCA take-down notice, then you’re immune from liability.
+The DMCA also offers an out: if you didn’t know that the website to which you linked was hosting infringing content, and you remove your link promptly upon receipt of a DMCA takedown notice, then you’re home and dry, free of liability.

-But what if you’re not linking to the website hosting the playlist itself, but only to a blog that links to that website?
+What if you don’t link to the website hosting the playlist itself, but to a blog that links to that website?

 Bernstein v.
 J.C.
 Penny

 In the 1998 case, Bernstein v.
 J.C.
-Penny, a photographer named Gary Bernstein sued JC Penney because over a website page featuring a perfume advertisement.
+Penny, a photographer named Gary Bernstein sued JC Penney over an online perfume advertisement.
 The department store had linked to the Internet Movie Database, which, in turn, had linked to a Swedish website that was displaying two portraits of actress Elizabeth Taylor – spokesperson for the perfume – that had originally been taken by Bernstein.
 You can almost hear the exasperation in the judicial voice: “…linking cannot constitute direct infringement because the computer server of the linking web-site does not copy or otherwise process the content of the linked-to site…”

 TL;DR: You are not liable for a link to a link.